Skip to main content

 Strong currents are a possibility on some of our snorkel sites.
 While we often schedule our session during a time when the currents are minimal, there will be planned drift snorkels.
 These types of snorkels take advantage of the water movement and allow us to float over the reef without having to actively swim.
 This activity usually becomes an instant favorite among our guests as it is very exciting and yet very passive at the same time!
 In some cases, however, the unpredictability of the tides may expose us to strong water movement.
 This may require a bit of effort though we will always have our dinghies standing by to help if needed.

 We will have the chance to visit beaches and hike on established trails on the limestone islands.
 The most notable of these land excursions is our visit to Jellyfish Lake.
-The hike is on a well worn, well-established path but it does involve a twenty minute hike on an uneven, up and down trail.
-There are handrails for support, but please note that good foot protection is required.
+The hike to Jellyfish Lake in Palau is on a well-established but uneven trail that has elevation.
+It takes about 20 minutes and there are handrails for support along the way.
+Good foot protection is required.

 Please read more about our daily schedule.